 logo

-Blood sugar spikes immediately after eating...
-Surprisingly, this food is actually the worst for diabetes, a real twist.
+Blood sugar spikes as soon as you eat it...
+Surprisingly, this food is the worst for diabetes.
+It's a complete surprise.

-Blood sugar spikes immediately after eating...
-Surprisingly, this food is actually the worst for diabetes, a real twist.
+Blood sugar spikes as soon as you eat it...
+Surprisingly, this food is the worst for diabetes.
+It's a complete surprise.

-Many people overlook the fact that curry is not suitable for diabetic patients.
-The curry we commonly cook contains a lot of starch, carbohydrates, and sodium, making it an unsuitable food for people with diabetes.
+The fact that curry is not good for diabetics is something many people overlook.
+The curry we commonly cook is high in starch, carbohydrates, and sodium, making it unsuitable for diabetics.

-Of course, turmeric, the main ingredient of curry, is known to contain beneficial components for health.
+Of course, turmeric, the main ingredient in curry, is known to be beneficial to health.

-Curcumin found in turmeric has excellent antioxidant effects and helps inhibit nerve cell destruction and inflammation caused by reactive oxygen species.
-In addition, there are research findings that suggest curcumin lowers blood sugar and is effective in the prevention and treatment of not only diabetes but also cardiovascular diseases, dementia, and depression.
-Since curcumin is fat-soluble, its absorption rate in the body is low when consumed alone.
-Therefore, it is recommended to consume it together with dairy products like yogurt or with oils.
+Curcumin, found in turmeric, has powerful antioxidant properties and helps suppress nerve cell damage and inflammation caused by free radicals.
+Furthermore, research has shown that curcumin lowers blood sugar and is effective in preventing and treating diabetes, cardiovascular disease, dementia, and depression.
+Because curcumin is fat-soluble, its absorption rate is low when consumed raw.
+Therefore, it is recommended to consume it with dairy products like yogurt or oil.

-How much turmeric, the main spice in curry, is actually used?
-In fact, only about 3% of turmeric is included in curry powder.
-The remaining ingredients consist of flour, various starches, sugar, and chemical flavorings, which have a negative impact on blood sugar management.
+How much turmeric, the main spice in curry, is actually included?
+In fact, turmeric accounts for only about 3% of curry powder.
+The remaining ingredients include flour, various starches, sugar, and chemical seasonings, which can negatively impact blood sugar control.

-So, if you really want to eat curry, what should you do?
-If you crave curry, you should definitely choose chicken breast or seafood as the main protein, and avoid potatoes while selecting carrots, zucchini, and onions as vegetables.
-Replace white rice with multigrain rice and reduce the portion size.
-It is also very important to check the nutritional content of the curry powder and choose a product with a high turmeric content.
+So, what should you do if you're craving curry?
+If you're craving curry, choose meats like chicken breast or seafood, and avoid potatoes for vegetables like carrots, zucchini, and onions.
+Reduce your portion sizes and replace rice with multigrain rice.
+It's also crucial to check the nutritional content of your curry powder and choose one with a high turmeric content.

-In conclusion, it cannot be denied that the turmeric component in curry is beneficial for diabetes.
-However, since turmeric does not constitute a large portion of the overall ingredients in curry, it is difficult for curry to have a positive effect on diabetes.
-It contains excessive carbohydrates and sodium, which can have adverse effects on diabetic patients.
+In conclusion, it's undeniable that the turmeric component of curry is beneficial for diabetes.
+However, because turmeric accounts for only a small portion of the total curry composition, it's unlikely that curry will have a positive effect on diabetes.
+Its excessive carbohydrate and sodium content can have negative effects on diabetics.

 ==================